urbit/docs/docs/arvo/internals/ford/commentary.md

 A `%now` is a horn that applies to each of a list of `@da`-named files in the directory.

-A `%saw` is a twig and a horn, where the twig operates on the result of the horn.
+A `%saw` is a hoon and a horn, where the hoon operates on the result of the horn.

 A `%see` is a beam and a horn, where the horn is evaluated at a location